 In Call Options

-When a call is in progress, the call menu displays on the touchscreen.
-Roll the right scroll button to choose an option.
-To adjust the call volume, roll the left scroll button during a call.
+When a call is in progress, you can display the call menu on the instrument panel by pressing the top button on the right side of the steering wheel.
+Then roll the right scroll button and choose an option (see Using Right Steering Wheel Buttons).
+To adjust the call volume, roll the steering wheel's left scroll button during a call.

 - Ensure your phone is paired to Model S.